-Like many people, I fantasize about one day owning my dream house.
+Lately I’ve been fantasizing about my dream house, as well as musing on unconventional building designs.
 Perhaps I have hobbit blood; for me, the idea of a cozy and inviting dwelling is one without many right angles, giving it an organic, somewhat cavelike feel.
 Although I have always lived in buildings with conventional vertical walls, I picture a home in which each room is a different shape, with rounded corners, curved ceilings, and angled doors.
 In a concession to gravity, I’ll leave the floor flat and level for the most part.
 Without a doubt, at least one room must be completely circular—no matter how hard it is to buy furniture or hang artwork.
 And of course, my ideal home would be sturdy, secure, economical to build, and highly energy-efficient.

 All these tastes would seem to make me an excellent candidate to own a monolithic concrete dome house.
 Like geodesic domes, this type of building encloses a large amount of area with a minimum of material and offers a distinctive, unconventional shape.
 Despite these similarities, the two types of dome building are very, very different when it comes to construction materials and techniques, not to mention some of the characteristics of the finished product.

 The word “monolithic” in this sense simply means “in one piece”—not necessarily massive.
 As compared to geodesic domes constructed out of hundreds of triangular pieces of wood or metal, a monolithic concrete dome is a single, contiguous surface of reinforced concrete.
 What makes these domes particularly noteworthy is the modern method of building them.